Fine Tuning + Rust Jobs in 2026

 Frequently Asked Questions

-Based on our analysis of current AI job postings, 107 positions require both Fine-tuning and Rust skills.
-The most common role for this combination is Research Scientist.
+Based on our analysis of current AI job postings, 42 positions require both Fine Tuning and Rust skills.
+The most common role for this combination is AI/ML Engineer.

-Jobs requiring both Fine-tuning and Rust pay an average of $146K to $235K based on 99 postings with disclosed compensation.
+Jobs requiring both Fine Tuning and Rust pay an average of $189K to $272K based on 39 postings with disclosed compensation.

-Jobs requiring both Fine-tuning and Rust pay $235K on average (max), compared to $228K for Fine-tuning alone and $237K for Rust alone.
-That represents a 1% premium for having both skills.
+Jobs requiring both Fine Tuning and Rust pay $272K on average (max), compared to $260K for Fine Tuning alone and $193K for Rust alone.
+That represents a 20% premium for having both skills.

-The most common roles requiring both Fine-tuning and Rust are: Research Scientist, AI/ML Engineer, Prompt Engineer, LLM Engineer.
-These positions typically involve building production AI systems that leverage both technologies.
+The most common roles requiring both Fine Tuning and Rust are: AI/ML Engineer, AI Software Engineer, Data Scientist, AI Engineering Manager.
+These positions typically involve building production AI systems that use both technologies.

 Track AI Skill Demand